Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 For those with diabetes, long-term control of blood glucose levels is critically important in preventing the development of neuropathy and other complications of diabetes.
 Further, take care of your feet and check daily for blisters, cuts or calluses.
 Neuropathy that arises due to poor nutrition or alcohol abuse may be preventable if these causes can be eliminated.
 Of course, genetic or inherited causes of neuropathy are not preventable.

-To identify the severity of the condition, the experts at Kayal Orthopaedic Center examine a patient’s symptoms, general health, family medical history, and any other relevant factors.
+To identify the severity of the condition, our experts examine a patient’s symptoms, general health, family medical history, and any other relevant factors.
 Then, they provide a thorough physical exam—looking at the skin thoroughly, checking the pulses, testing sensation, examining tendon reflexes, and so on.
 Then, your physician decide that you need a nerve conduction study or electromyography.